- Academics Menu

 The purpose of this program is to provide the student with the skills, knowledge and attitudes needed to become an effective firefighter.
 The course material is appropriate for those seeking entry into either the paid or volunteer firefighting profession, or for those already serving in such capacities.
 All course work may be applied toward the associate degree requirements at a later date.
 Students can complete the program in one year of full time study or on a part-time basis over an extended period of time.

 The field of firefighting is widely varied, containing many diverse job descriptions and opportunities.
-Many skills will be obtained in this course of study which are applicable to both transfer students and those seeking employment after graduation.
+Many skills will be obtained in this course of study that are applicable to both transfer students and those seeking employment after graduation.

 - Prepare written material in a fire service setting;